-Followed the holy guidance, Naong travelled to the site where Haedong Yonggungsa is currently located.
-He instantly recognised that the place was auspicious according to the principles of Feng-shui; namely being situated between a mountain and the sea.
+Following the holy guidance, Naong traveled to the site where Haedong Yonggungsa is currently located.
+He instantly recognized that the place was auspicious according to the principles of Feng-shui; namely being situated between a mountain and the sea.
 A temple facing the ocean was then constructed.
 Naong named it Bomun, which indicates the omnipotent power of Gwanseum-bosal, the Goddess of Mercy.

 The name Haedong Yonggungsa